The World Heritage Missions Collection

 A grand-scale KGS Studios fine art piece of Mission San José, displayed as a mural in a modern, expansive corporate lobby.

-Like a legendary 1868 vintage of Château Lafite Rothschild, the value of this collection extends far beyond the physical prints.
-It is an immortal, appreciating asset class.
-The full portfolio includes not only the museum-grade art but the entire intellectual property—a tangible legacy with a projected 300-year lifespan, ensuring its story and value will endure for generations.
+Like a legendary 1868 vintage of Château Lafite Rothschild, the value of this collection goes far beyond the physical prints.
+It is a lasting asset that can appreciate over time.
+The full portfolio includes museum-quality art and all related intellectual property, creating a legacy that could last for centuries and keep its story alive for future generations.

 KGS Studios fine art from the Missions Collection on public display at the San Antonio International Airport.